History of the Program

 Figure 1.
 1D mapping uses a profile baseline and cross sections on right.
 In areas of confluences this can make drawing appropriate cross sections difficult and can greatly influence the results of modeling.
 The grid produced by 2D mapping is shown on the left.
 This grid can be adjusted to be more resolute for areas of development to more accurately represent risk and eliminates the effect of poorly drawn or difficult to place cross sections on modeling results.

 The result of taking the whole surface into account is a more comprehensive understanding of flood risk due to pluvial flooding (overland flooding not tied to streams) as well as fluvial (stream/river) flooding.
 In vast flat areas where there is not a defined stream there are paths the water follows that experience flash flooding.
 While not as costly as fluvial flooding that goes through cities (often located near rivers), pluvial flooding is nonetheless a risk for road access and emergency response related issues.
-This information can be used for stormwater management strategies by communities as well.
+This information can be used for stormwater management strategies by communities as well when planning for development.

 Figure 2.
 1D mapping is confined to an actual stream being present on the surface to help decide where to start mapping.
 The blue shading shows the 1% annual chance flood risk modeled using the 1D approach.
 2D mapping, (green shading), is not confined to a stream being present to help decide where to start mapping.
 Instead the whole surface is used to map flood risk in areas over 1 square mile.